 Contributing photographer Leonard Vaughan writes, “One of the most unique features of the park is the coquina-lined spillway (pictured above) built by the CCC in the 1930s.
 The park is a lovely place to spend the day or weekend.
 You can canoe on the lake, hike the many trails, and check out the unique flora and fauna of this diverse area.”

-Linda Brown shares about her photo, “This photo of the spillway at Poinsett State Park was taken in August, but I particularly liked the lone golden leaf against the tabby.”
+Another contributor, Linda Brown, shares this about her picture below: “This photo of the spillway at Poinsett State Park was taken in August, but I particularly liked the lone golden leaf against the tabby.”

 More Pictures of Poinsett State Park